 In some cases a tissue biopsy is required to confirm the diagnosis.
 This involves taking a very small sample of tissue through a needle so it can be examined in a lab.

-Looking for inflammation: MPA causes inflammation in the body so tests for inflammation are expected to have abnormal results.
+Looking for inflammation: Microscopic Polyangiitis causes inflammation in the body so tests for inflammation are expected to have abnormal results.
 Common tests include a Complete Blood Count (CBC), Erythrocyte Sedimentation Rate (ESR), and C-Reactive Protein (CRP).

 Looking for an immune response against white blood cells: The Anti-Neutrophil Cytoplasmic Antibody (ANCA) test looks for antibodies that attack proteins associated with neutrophils (white blood cells).